TLDR – One Design System for Diverse Corporate Themes

 A (un)comprehensive guide

-Theming of a design system is a critical step to deliver something that creates value for teams and enables adoption by the whole community.
+Theming of a design system is critical in delivering something that creates value for teams and enables adoption by the whole community.
 Multiple themes (Corporate Identity) defined the situation when the design team was tasked with updating and improving the existing UI kit.
-We had to manage a new Corporate identity and build a new version of the design system that was already delivering diverse themes.
+We had to manage a new corporate identity and build a new version of the design system that delivered diverse themes.
 On top of that, the accessibility topic kicked in, and it became an essential part of the brief.
 After months of effortless work, the team had to manage two versions of the design system—one for the already-in-production solution and another for any new products.
 This task resulted in an unusual combination of component maintenance and a UI facelift.

 As always, I sponsored to slice the elephant by prioritising tasks and initiatives based on the golden triangle of business needs, product roadmaps, and the company’s strategy.
 The plethora of applications and their different front-end tech stacks dictate this approach because it has been evident since day one that one solution to fit all is not our option.